hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 global.bar; // 'bar'
 ```

 That makes sense at some level.
-Since all function calls have an execution context, and since a regular function call does not provide an explicit context, JavaScript supplies an implicit context: the global object.
+Since all function calls have an execution context, and since *a regular function call does not provide an explicit context*, JavaScript supplies an implicit context: the global object.
 We say that this execution context is **implicit** since the function invocation doesn't supply an explicit alternative.

-#### 14.4 Strict Mode and Implicit Context
+### 14.4 Strict Mode and Implicit Context

-We're not yet ready to learn about JavaScript's "strict mode", but there is one aspect of strict mode that you should be aware of: when strict mode is enabled, the implicit `this` is assigned to `undefined` instead of the global object:
+When strict mode is enabled, the implicit `this` is assigned to `undefined` instead of the global object:

 ```js
 "use strict"; // the quotes are required